Talk with Scientist Series

 This programme gives primary school students the chance to meet a real-life scientist and learn about their research in an engaging way.

 Our Talk with a Scientist series gives primary schools the chance to watch a 10-15 minute pre-recorded talk, at a time that suits them, followed by a live Q&A with a researcher.
 The Q&A sessions take place on Microsoft Teams, with teachers able to submit questions on behalf of their class.
-Schools can register for one or several classes to participate in these sessions.
+When scheduled the Q&A sessions are advertised in our monthly newsletter.

 Getting medicine to the brain using sound and bubbles